-However, with a little ingenuity, presents can be safely hidden until it is time to put them under the Christmas tree.
+However, with a little ingenuity, they can be safely hidden until it’s time to put them under the Christmas tree.

 These are some of my favorite places to hide Christmas presents.
 And yes, I do get some satisfaction knowing I’ve outsmarted them!